Apr 22, 2018

 - Pass Part I of the electronic portfolio;

 - Maintain a cumulative GPA of 3.0 and a GPA of 3.0 in the education program;

 To be recommended for licensure to teach in Vermont the student must:

-- Complete all University and departmental course requirements.
+- Complete all University and departmental course requirements;

 - Submit Licensure Portfolio and appropriate application materials for review by the Castleton Licensure Committee.

 Students seeking Secondary Licensure may also add these Endorsements:

 This Endorsement is earned by taking four extra courses that provide expertise on teaching students in grades 5-9.
 (Click here for details.)